Order MusicReport a Performance

 posted: Nov 2010

 Many of you know I write a new carol every Christmas to honor the tradition my great-grandfather began in 1922 (and his son Alfred Burt continued).
-Since my health continues to be my top priority, the 2010 carol will be presented on Minnesota Public Radio in early 2011.
+Since my health continues to be my top priority, the 2010 carol (Carol of the Snow) will be premiered on Minnesota Public Radio in 2011.
 No worries though, it's still getting done!
 Just slowly.
 More info here.

 G. Schirmer publishes "Dormi, Jesu" in the Dale Warland Series - posted: May 2010